 You may be able to choose to pay more into your workplace pension, and sometimes your employer also increases the amount they pay in too.
 That can help build up your pension pot.

 Stay scam aware, especially when making changes to your private pension.
 Be wary of unsolicited phone calls, texts or emails from people claiming they’re from government-backed bodies – if you’re unsure, just hang up!
 Don’t be enticed by time-limited offers and snazzy websites, or exotic-sounding investments offering ‘guaranteed returns’.

 The Pensions Regulator have more information on protecting yourself from scammers, and advice on what you can do if you suspect a scam.

 If you’re thinking of cashing in your pension, investigate the details and always check whether the firm you’re dealing with is regulated by the Financial Conduct Authority.

 With people now having 11 jobs on average over the course of their working lives, it’s easy to lose track of an old workplace pension.
 There’s currently over £400 million in unclaimed pension savings in the UK that could be helping people in their retirements.

 If you need help tracking down your old pensions, visit the Pension Tracing Service to make sure you don’t miss out.

 If you’re aged 50 or over and have a personal or workplace pension, Pension Wise can help you make sense of your options.
-Their guidance specialists can offer you free, impartial advice on managing your pension pot and help you understand what your options are.
+Their specialists can offer you free, impartial guidance on managing your pension pot and help you understand what your options are.